Chinese Cuisines — Origins, Classifications, Traditions, Cultures, and Facts

 Jiangsu Cuisine or Su Cuisine in Diverse Culture — Light, Fresh, and Sweet

-Jiangsu Cuisine or Su Cuisine includes culinary arts of diverse regional cultures in today's Jiangsu Province, which are Huaiyang Cuisine, Jinling Cuisine, Xuhai Cuisine, and Sunan Cuisine.
+Jiangsu Cuisine or Su Cuisine includes culinary arts of diverse regional cultures in today's Jiangsu Province: Huaiyang Cuisine, Jinling Cuisine, Xuhai Cuisine, and Sunan Cuisine.

 Diverse Regional Cultures of Jiangsu Province

-The territory of Today's Jiangsu Province includes vast plains that are divided by many rivers and lakes, including the grand Yangtze River and Huai River.
+Today's Jiangsu Province's territory includes vast plains divided by many rivers and lakes, including the grand Yangtze River and Huai River.

 The fertile plains and rich water system guaranteed affluent agricultural productions, and those two grand rivers also served as natural borders and military defensive lines throughout history.

 Therefore, from the Neolithic era to the late Qing Dynasty (1636 — 1912), many different regional cultures have been formed in this area, and the three most influential ones are:

 Huaiyang Culture: Represented by Yangzhou city, an ancient state established around 486 BC, and thrived after becoming the transportation interchange of the Yangtze River and the Beijing-Hangzhou Canal, which was constructed under the command of Emperor Yang of Sui (569 — 618).